chmike/cache/README.md

-# Generic cache with second chance algorithm
+# Generic cache using the second chance algorithm

 This package implements a cache uses the second hand algorithm with a bit map and atomic operations.
 It allows fast and parallel `Get` operations.
 The `Has` method